AlimiSandeep/Data-warehousing-concepts/Datawarehousing.md

 * In this example, cities New jersey and Lost Angles and rolled up into country USA
 * The sales figure of New Jersey and Los Angeles are 440 and 1560 respectively.
 They become 2000 after roll-up
 * In this aggregation process, data is location hierarchy moves up from the city to the country.
 * In the roll-up process at least one or more dimensions need to be removed.
-In this example, the Quater dimension is removed.
+In this example, the Quarter dimension is removed.

 **DRILL DOWN**
 In drill-down data is fragmented into smaller parts.
 It is the opposite of the rollup process.

 ![Drill-Down example](https://www.guru99.com/images/1/022218_1238_WhatisOLAPO3.png)

-* Quater Q1 is drilled down to months January, February, and March.
+* Quarter Q1 is drilled down to months January, February, and March.
 Corresponding sales are also registers.
 * In this example, dimension months are added.

 **SLICE**